We are so excited that you are interested in joining us for the Sacramento Regional STEM Fair.

 First place winners in each category in the High School & Middle School Divisions will qualify to participate in the California State Science Fair.
 Second place winners in each category in the High School and Middle School Division will be selected as alternates for the California State Science Fair.

-*Note: Students from Butte, Placer, San Joaquin, and Solano counties are NOT eligible to advance to the California State Science Fair through Sacramento Regional STEM Fair.
+*Note: Students from Butte, San Joaquin, and Solano counties are NOT eligible to advance to the California State Science Fair through Sacramento Regional STEM Fair.

 Broadcom MASTERS Awards